Skip to main content

 CRE FinOps

 A 5-point recovery ratio gap on a $3M expense base is $150,000 in annual NOI.
-At a 5.5% cap rate, that's $2.7M in property value that the buyer will either negotiate for or plan to capture post-close.
+At a 5.5% cap rate, that is $2.7M in property value the buyer will negotiate for or plan to capture post-close.

 Read Post